oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/errors/gcn-a-fe95cf8c11ae.md

 > GCN-A-fe95cf8c11ae: Unable to start GoCloudNative.Bff.
 Invalid audience.
 Configure the audience in the appsettings.json or program.cs file and try again.

-The GoCloudNative BFF is a authentication gateway.
-As a result, you must configure an identity provider (correctly) in order for it to start.
+The GoCloudNative BFF is an authentication gateway.
+As a result, you must configure an identity provider (correctly) for it to start.

-To bootstrap the BFF, it's recommended to load the identity provider confiuration from the `appsettings.json`:
+To bootstrap the BFF, load the identity provider configuration from the `appsettings.json`:

 ```csharp